purple-cmd/blog/_posts/2022-02-07-unworthy-JS-monkey.md

 But sometimes, because of it's simplicity, I see everyone in the internet doing it, suddenly, I am not special at all and there is a lot of shitty reading material across the internet regarding web technologies.

 This, can made me feel lesser.
-Maybe, I should be a Rustcean, know something more complex and less popular, so I can feel special again.
+Maybe, I should be a Rustacean, know something more complex and less popular, so I can feel special again.